 is perhaps the most expensive amethyst in the world by weight.

-About Purchasing Fire Opal Rough
+For Purchasing Fire Opal Rough Material

 tips on purchasing rough opal material on the internet.